 Our Editors independently research, test, and rate what we feel are the best products.
 We use affiliate links and may receive a small commission on purchases.

 Hydration packs stand apart from the crowd by including dedicated space for a water bladder which might be for general use or more specific like running.

 Most dedicated hydration packs are small day packs or athletic packs for biking, skiing, snowboarding or running where water is a priority.

-While it is possible to find hydration packs in sizes ranging up to expedition backpacks in the 70L – 90L size range, we’ll focus primarily on smaller packs.
+While it is possible to find the best hydration packs in sizes ranging up to expedition backpacks in the 70L – 90L size range, we’ll focus primarily on smaller packs.

-When considering a hydration pack you’ll first want to identify what activities you’ll primarily use the bag for.
-Features on hydration packs can vary dramatically between models and cyclists will find a streamlined pack without a hip belt to be a good choice.
+When considering a hydration backpack you’ll first want to identify what activities you’ll primarily use the bag for.

 Best Hydration Packs

 Quick Answer: The 7 Best Rated Hydration Packs For 2021

 - CamelBak Phantom Snowboard Hydration Pack